Credit card balance transfers

 you pay off the amount you've transferred within the nominated low Before you sign up for a transfer offer use our credit card calculator to see whether you'll be able to pay off the balance in Credit card calculator

 Check the relevant dates

-Find out when the balance trasfer period starts.
-For example, is it from the date of your application, the date the card is approved or the date the transfer occurrs?
-Being aware of these details will help you take full advantage of the transfer offer and manage your Cash back, discounts and reward schemes
+Find out when the balance transfer period starts.
+For example, is it from the date of your application, the date the card is approved or the date the transfer occurs?
+Being aware of these details will help you take full advantage of the transfer offer and Cash back, discounts and reward schemes